symbol/symbol-docs/source/guides/transaction/sending-a-multisig-transaction.rst

 Sending a multisig transaction
 ##############################

-Send a transaction involving a :doc:`multisig <../../concepts/multisig-account>`, learning how :ref:`aggregate bonded transaction <aggregate-transaction>` works.
+Send a transaction involving a :doc:`multisig <../../concepts/multisig-account>` and learn how an :ref:`aggregate bonded transaction <aggregate-transaction>` works.

 **********
 Background